har-in-air/ESP32_AUTO_WATER/README.md

 The current measurements are consistent : ~47mA average draw, with peaks of 400+mA corresponding to wifi transmission bursts.

-Currently, when the ESP32 is in deep-sleep mode, the total system current draw from the Li-ion battery  is ~0.32 mA.
+When the ESP32 is in deep-sleep mode, my INA219 sensor measures the current draw from the Li-ion battery as ~110uA.
+This is accounted for by the DS3231 RTC, ESP32 module deep-sleep current, HT7333 quiescent current, and remaining resistive current paths - 500k potentiometer measuring battery voltage, capacitor leakage currents etc.

 # Build Environment
 * Ubuntu 20.04 LTS amdx64